mattgiguere/mattgiguere.github.io/_posts/2015-02-10-spot-modeling.md

 {% endhighlight %}

 The next step was to restore the MOST data from file and downsample by taking a running mean.
-Downsampling reduced the noise and provided a data set that could be combined with the RV measurements without completely dominating the solution.
+Downsampling reduced the noise and allowed the photometry to be combined with the RV data without completely dominating the solution.
-Both restoring the data and downsampling can also easily be accomplished in pandas with a little help from the `Time` method in `astropy`:
+Both restoring the data and downsampling were accomplished in pandas with a little help from the `Time` method in `astropy`:

 {% highlight python %}